dantoledano/Muchills_nodejs/README.md

   - New users are assigned the Regular User role by default.
   - Admins and Lead Guides have extended privileges for tour and booking management.

 2. Tour Management

--Admins and Lead Guides can:
+- Admins and Lead Guides can:
   - Create new tours.
   - Update or delete existing tours.
 - All users can:
   - View detailed tour information.
   - Check tour locations on interactive maps.

 3. Booking System